bgregos/SimpleSection/README.md

 #Contributing
 Thanks for your interest.
 To get started, you'll need a working Efxclipse install, and import this repository as a project into eclipse from there.
 You'll also need maven if you want to add dependencies or package the project.

-To build for distribution outside of Eclipse, use mvn jfx:jar.
+To build for distribution outside of Eclipse, use ``mvn jfx:jar``.
+A new JAR file will be generated from the info in ``pom.xml``.
+You'll need to bundle the ``res`` folder together with the jar.
 See JavaFX-Maven-Plugin for more details.